Why is the Cloud so popular?

 The next tip may sound simple and obvious, but these days, with logins required for a variety of different sites, the reuse of passwords becomes commonplace, or even saving passwords to your computer or browser for an easy login process.
 When creating passwords, use strong ones with a variety of letters, numbers, and punctuation, and don’t reuse them.
 The best way to keep files safe is to avoid storing them in browsers and on computers, or even the notes app on your phone.
 Always remember that anything easily accessible to you can become easily accessible for cyber attackers.

-2 factor authentication is another good way to keep accounts secure; with a strong password and two factor authentication employed, it means that despite potentially having access to the password, hijackers can’t access your account without the specific code sent to email or text, or a verification call coming through to your phone.
+2-factor-authentication is another good way to keep accounts secure; with a strong password and two-factor authentication employed, it means that despite potentially having access to the password, hijackers can’t access your account without the specific code sent to email or text, or a verification call coming through to your phone.
 This also works well to inform you when someone is trying to access your account so that you can take the necessary steps to rectify this and secure the account.

 Public wifi can be an easy way for hackers to gain access to your cloud details, and as such you should always use wifi in public very sparingly.
 It can be hard to resist the temptation to simply connect and use wifi instead of mobile data, but this can leave you open to attacks, and you should always be aware of that; if it looks sketchy, don’t use it.

-Every cloud-using device, mobile, tablet, laptop, should be installed with a strong anti-malware program and strong antivirus to help block suspicious URLs and downloads, which often can lead to hacks and cyber-attacks, causing data breaches.
+Every cloud-using device, mobile, tablet, or laptop, should be installed with a strong anti-malware program and strong antivirus to help block suspicious URLs and downloads, which often can lead to hacks and cyber-attacks, causing data breaches.

-If the cloud sounds like a suitable option for your business as a cost effective, easy way to keep files safe off-premises, you should search for the provider that will give you the best service for your money.
-You can address your worries regarding the risks of using the cloud, and they will help you take the preliminary precautions, such as ones listed above, to secure your files.
+If the cloud sounds like a suitable option for your business as a cost-effective, easy way to keep files safe off-premises, you should search for the provider that will give you the best service for your money.
+You can address your worries regarding the risks of using the cloud, and they will help you take preliminary precautions, such as the ones listed above, to secure your files.

 You must carry out an assessment of your organisation before committing to a way to upload your data; the needs will vary, and therefore it is down to you to decide if the cloud is suitable for you.